bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:38:20

-Because I've given you the the block hash the root of the Merkle tree I've also given you all the transactions individually okay so you're actually putting those back in a tree But I'm giving you a different set of transactions than I'm giving the other person.
+Because I've given you the the block hash the root of the Merkle tree I've also given you all the transactions individually okay so you're actually putting those back in a tree
+But I'm giving you a different set of transactions than I'm giving the other person.
 They get the same root of the tree, but one of them will say, hey, this transaction is invalid, because I don't know, it's spending more money than it's earning some other rule that's violated.

 Speaker 0: 00:38:43

 Right.
-And that's Because it's not really a transaction, it's really two 32-byte hashes.
+And that's because it's not really a transaction, it's really two 32-byte hashes.

+Speaker 1: 00:38:50

 Yeah.

+Speaker 0: 00:38:51

 Am I saying that right?

 Speaker 1: 00:38:51